jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 But then you also say it's a very bad management metric and it's kind of a, it's a reprehensible release criterion and so on.
 And I'm trying to understand like the thing about 100% is it's actually really achievable if you just enforce it in CI from day one.
 And so I don't think, I don't, I don't, I think I share that your intuition that you shouldn't do that.
 But I also feel that there's a contradiction there that it's like, if the asymptotic goal is achievable, then shouldn't you just try to achieve it?

-**Bob**:um my yes yes Clearly, if the goal is achievable, you should try to achieve it.
+**Bob**: um my yes yes Clearly, if the goal is achievable, you should try to achieve it.
 Can you achieve it?
 Well, okay.
 For small things, you certainly can. right like If I wrote five lines of code, I could i could cover it all.

 If I'm writing complicated systems that spawn other processes and communicate over sockets and do all these other things, there are probably stretches of code that I'm going to have a devil of a time covering.